Skip to content

 vol = qim3d.examples.bone_128x128x128

-qim3d.viz.histogram(vol, slice_idx=100, slice_axis=1, bin_style='bars', edgecolor='white')
+qim3d.viz.histogram(vol, slice_index=100, slice_axis=1, bin_style='bars', edgecolor='white')

 viz histogram

-Using coarsness for faster computation
+Using coarseness for faster computation

 import qim3d